What Is a Just Right Government and Why Does It Matter?

 Conclusion

 Research consistently shows that informed, engaged citizens are the backbone of stable democracies.
-A 2022 study by the National Conference on Civic Education found that students who participated in interactive civic programs were 40% more likely to vote in local elections as adults.
+Now, a 2022 study by the National Conference on Civic Education found that students who participated in interactive civic programs were 40% more likely to vote in local elections as adults.
 This underscores the long-term impact of teaching civic virtues—not just as abstract ideals, but as actionable principles.

 Conclusion